Bell Nonlocality in Classical Systems Coexisting with other System Types

+Crucially, we show that our toy theory allows for a maximal violation of the Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{CHSH, CHSH-game} in scenarios where where one of the settings corresponds to a local measurement performed on a classical system.
+Building on this result, we prove that measurement outcomes in classical theory cannot, in general, be regarded as predetermined.
+Finally, we show that, under mild assumptions, the predictions of our toy theory cannot be reproduced by any deeper theory that describes reality as a list of individual properties of classical and anticlassical systems.
+This result indicates that, no matter whether the properties of classical systems are accessible through measurements or not, their full specification is not sufficient, in general, to account for the correlations between classical systems and other types of physical systems.

-Notably, our toy theory cannot be ruled out from within classical theory: every classical phenomenon is in principle compatible with the existence of some yet-unobserved anti-classical systems.
-While the toy theory is not meant to be a description of the real world, it shows that the interpretation of classical physics as fundamentally deterministic does not necessarily follow from its formalism, and in general cannot be taken for granted.
+While our toy theory is not meant to be a description of the world, it makes an important conceptual point: the realistic interpretation of classical theory can, in principle, be falsified if classical systems exist alongside other types of physical systems.
+Notably, our toy theory cannot be ruled out from within classical theory: every classical phenomenon is, in principle, compatible with the existence of some yet-unobserved type of system that prevents the assignment of definite values to classical variables prior to measurement.